aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/ec2/ec2_default_ebs_encryption/README.md

 #### 1.3 AWS SSM Parameter Store<!-- omit in toc -->

-- The Lambda Function creates/updates configuration parameters within the `SSM Parameter Store` on CloudFormation events and the parameters are used when triggered by the `Control Tower Lifecycle Event Rule`, which does not send the properties on the event like CloudFormation does.
+- The Lambda Function creates/updates configuration parameters within the `SSM Parameter Store` on CloudFormation events and the parameters are used when triggered by the `Control Tower Lifecycle Event Rule`.

 #### 1.4 AWS Control Tower Lifecycle Event Rule<!-- omit in toc -->